adamsilver/sponda/_pages/js.md

 For every feature a controller must be defined and instantiated.
 Controllers implement views.
 Controllers have no knowledge of other controllers.

 Controllers communicate via custom events (these are NOT event emitters).
-CustomEvents are defined against project.events (which is a mediator).
+CustomEvents are defined against app.events (which is a mediator).
 Controllers can then publish or subscribe to these.
 Examples follow later.

 #### Views

 A view encapsulates the DOM &mdash; finding elements, interoggating elements, adding event listeners to elements.
 They don't have any idea of the existence of any other view or controller.

 Views can optionally become event emitters (these are NOT to be confused with custom events as per their usage in controllers).
-They can become event emitters by inheriting from BaseView (which inherits from EventEmitter).
+They can become event emitters by inheriting from EventEmitter.

 Examples follow later.